Bifurcations in Interior Transmission Eigenvalues: Theory and Computation

 \subsubsection{Test with Bessel index zero}

 We look at the ITP \cref{eq:annulus} for $p\in[6,64]$ and $r=0.1$.
 Note the increased parameter range\footnote{We also restrict $p\geq6$ since no eigenvalues are present within the Beyn contour for $p<6$.
 We ignore the region $p\in[1,6]$ since an empty spectrum (i) has little numerical significance and (ii) causes numerical instabilities in our implementation of the Beyn-Hankel method.
 Admittedly, the latter could be easily avoided with an \emph{ad hoc} patch.} with respect to the unit disk, which also behooves us to choose a larger number of quadrature points $N_{\text{quad}}=8100$.
-With these changes, we aim attemptto showcase more interesting behavior in the eigenvalue trajectories.
+With these changes, we aim attempt to showcase more interesting behavior in the eigenvalue trajectories.

 We first focus on eigenvalues with Bessel order $m=0$, within a distance $R=1.5$ from $\kappa=3$.
-This region includes one eigenvalue of the negative Laplacian on the annulus with Dirichlet boundary conditions, namely, $\kappa^\star\simeq3.3139$.
-The output of MACE is shown in \cref{fig:annulus:eigs}.
+The output of MACE is shown in \cref{fig:annulus:eigs} (left).
 For reference, we note that MACE achieves a uniform error of $10^{-3}$ on the eigenvalue trajectories, using $103$ adaptively selected collocation points.